jecki/logicConverter/Parsing_the_Principia.md

 	211 + 32
 	0 + 4

-Now, what could a grammar for this trivial form look like:
+Now, what could a grammar for this trivial form look like?
+Here is a suggestion:

 	sums   = sum { lf sum }
 	sum    = ws number ws "+" ws number ws